 I thought I was covered for that!
 Farm Insurance Webinar Series, Jan-Feb 2026

 - What are the risks that you should be concerned about?
+What steps are you taking to manage those risks?

 Schedule:

-- January 27 (12:00-1:30) Crop Insurance and Disaster Coverage.
+January 27 (12:00-1:30) Crop Insurance and Disaster Coverage.
 Federal programs to help farmers cover risk of crop and livestock and business losses from weather and natural disasters.
-Elizabeth Higgins, Eastern NY Commercial Hort Program
+Elizabeth Higgins, Eastern NY Commercial Hort Program.

-- February 3 (12:00-1:30) Insuring People.
+February 3 (12:00-1:30) Insuring People.
 Options for health insurance, life insurance and disability insurance, and how they can help farmers and their employees.
 Maire Ullrich, CCE Orange County and Lucas Smith, Cornell Ag Workforce Development

 Event Details